lexie23c/Hivebets/docs/getting-started/faq.md

 HiveBets is a decentralized prediction market platform where users can bet on whether tokens will reach specific market cap targets before a deadline.

 ### Is HiveBets decentralized?
 Yes!
 All bets are handled by smart contracts on BSC Mainnet.
-Markets resolve automatically using Tellor Oracle.
+Markets resolve automatically using Hivebets Oracle.
 We never hold your funds.

 ### Which blockchain does HiveBets use?
 We're built on **BSC (Binance Smart Chain)** Mainnet for fast transactions and low fees.